Confidence polytopes for quantum process tomography: Introduction

-Here we generalize the polytopes QST approach~\cite{Wang2019} that allows one to obtain confidence intervals for various characteristics of quantum processes, such as fidelity and observables mean values.
+Here we generalize the polytopes QST approach~\cite{Wang2019} (see Fig.~\ref{fig:genscheme}) that allows one to obtain confidence intervals for various characteristics of quantum processes, such as fidelity and observables mean values.
 We derive confidence regions in the form of a polyhedron (polytope) for a Choi matrix of an unknown quantum processes (channels).
 Specifically, we demonstrate that if the QPT is informationally complete then confidence polyhedrons are bounded, i.e. they are polytopes.
 In addition, we improve the expression for confidence levels for the case of several positive operator-valued measures (POVMs).
 We further derive confidence intervals for affine functions of unknown quantum states and Choi states of unknown processes using linear programming tools and confidence polytopes.
 Finally, we show that the accuracy of confidence polytopes for QPT behaves similarly compared to the QST case, in particular, the accuracy is almost independent of the Choi matrices space size and number of processed samples in the QPT experiments.
-Results of constructing confidence intervals for the fidelity of a quantum teleportation channel implemented with the use of IBM cloud superconducting processor are also presented.
+Although we mainly follow the mathematical framework of the estimation theory, the obtained results are directly applicable for characterization and calibration of quantum device in ongoing experiments with physical systems of various nature.
+In particular, the considered affine functions include fidelities of reconstructed state with respect to a pure states (fidelities of reconstructed process with respect to a unitary operators) and mean values of observables (mean values of observables for outputs state given input state).
+We illustrate the practicality of our method by applying it to data from the IBM cloud-accessible quantum processor.

 The paper is organized as follows.
 In Sec.~\ref{sec:QST}, we revise the confidence polytopes approach for QST and demonstrate how the previously introduced value of the confidence level can be improved in the case of QST with several POVMs.
 In Sec.~\ref{sec:QPT}, we introduce the generalization of the confidence polytopes approach for the QPT setting.
 In Sec.~\ref{sec:LF}, we demonstrate how to use QST and QPT confidence polytopes for obtaining confidence intervals for affine functions of quantum states (Choi matrices).
 In Sec.~\ref{sec:performance}, we study scalability and performance of our method.
 We summarize in Sec.~\ref{sec:conclusion}.